timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 To evaluate the new external sharder mechanism presented in this thesis, the webhosting-operator is adapted to comply with the contract for `ClusterRings` similar to [@sec:impl-shard].
 With this, the webhosting-operator can be deployed in three different configurations: singleton (sharding disabled), internal sharder (design from study project), external sharder (design from this thesis).
 This allows comparing all three setups using load test experiments.
-\todo{more details?}

 As described in [@sec:controller-scalability], the scale of controller setups can be described in two dimensions: the number of API objects and the churn rate of API objects.
 The webhosting-operator's main resource are `Website` objects, which control `Deployment`, `ConfigMap`, `Service`, and `Ingress` objects.
 Accordingly, increasing the load on the webhosting-operator involves creating many `Website` objects and triggering `Website` reconciliations.
 Additionally, changing the `Theme` referenced by a `Website`, also triggers a `Website` reconciliation.
-Hence, the object churn rate of the webhosting-operator can also be increased by mutating the referenced `Themes`.
+Hence, the object churn rate of the webhosting-operator also depends on the churn rate of the referenced `Themes`.

-Load test experiments are conducted using the experiment tool developed as part of the study project [@studyproject].
+Load test experiments are conducted using new and refined scenarios for the experiment tool that was developed as part of the study project [@studyproject].
-It runs different experiment scenarios which continuously create and delete `Website` objects and trigger reconciliations for them.
+The experiment scenarios continuously create, update, and delete `Website` objects to trigger reconciliations.
 With this, it can be used for increasing the scale of the example operator setup according to the described load dimensions.
 During load tests, the webservers configured by `Website` objects are not actually run.
 Running thousands of individual webservers would require an immense amount of compute resources although it is not required by the managing controller itself.